Glenn Ridge

-Glenn Daryl Ridge (born 21 November 1955) is an Australian television and radio presenter, and the owner and managing director of the Q Media Group, a production company making television specials and documentaries.
+Glenn Daryl Ridge (born 21 November 1955 in Adelaide, South Australia) is an Australian television and radio presenter, and the owner and managing director of the Q Media Group, a production company making television specials and documentaries.

 Career

+Media career

-Ridge was born in Adelaide, South Australia.
-In the 1980s, he hosted a music program in Bendigo, Victoria, called Breezin; two Ballarat children's television programs, Kids Only and Six's Super Saturday Show; and a 90-minute music program, Off The Record.
+In the 1980s, Ridge hosted a music program in Bendigo, Victoria, called Breezin; two Ballarat children's television programs, Kids Only and Six's Super Saturday Show; and a 90-minute music program, Off The Record.

 In April 1991, he joined the Nine Network as host of the primetime quiz show Sale of the Century, with co-host Jo Bailey, taking over from Tony Barber and Alyce Platt.
-He held the role for 10 years, making him the second-longest-serving host of Sale of the Century in Australia.
+He held the role for 10 years until Nine cancelled the show in 2001, making him the second-longest-serving host of Sale of the Century in Australia.